-Yardi – jack of all trades master of some https://jackofalltradesmasterofsome.com/blog Consultant - Real Estate - Author - Business Intelligence Mon, 26 Dec 2022 16:53:56 +0000 en-US hourly 1 https://wordpress.org/?v=6.5.3 Power BI to Yardi Real Estate Data https://jackofalltradesmasterofsome.com/blog/2021/02/16/power-bi-to-yardi-real-estate-data/ Tue, 16 Feb 2021 14:07:59 +0000 http://jackofalltradesmasterofsome.com/blog/?p=1142 Read more]]> Most of the basic CRE tools have a deep suite of reports and analytics baked in with standard reporting, but everyone’s business is unique, and everyone’s reporting and integration needs are slightly different.
+Yardi – jack of all trades master of some http://jackofalltradesmasterofsome.com/blog Consultant - Real Estate - Author - Business Intelligence Mon, 26 Dec 2022 16:53:56 +0000 en-US hourly 1 https://wordpress.org/?v=6.5.3 Power BI to Yardi Real Estate Data http://jackofalltradesmasterofsome.com/blog/2021/02/16/power-bi-to-yardi-real-estate-data/ Tue, 16 Feb 2021 14:07:59 +0000 http://jackofalltradesmasterofsome.com/blog/?p=1142 Most of the basic CRE tools have a deep suite of reports and analytics baked in with standard reporting, but everyone’s business is unique, and everyone’s reporting and integration needs are slightly different.
 Data from a single property ERP usually needs to be combined with other data points from other systems such as Salesforce, Accounting Software, Construction Software and even static excel files.
 This is why most CRE organizations must use tools such as Power BI to conduct analytics outside of the core tools.
 With Yardi, the data is usually harder to get too and there is no ODBC connection, it is doable just with a few extra steps.
 Let’s review how to Connect Power BI to Yardi Real Estate Data.

 If the contents of this post are a outside of your wheelhouse, don’t worry, this is why I started CREXchange.io!
 We have free Commercial Real Estate Power BI Reports to help clients get up and off the ground with Yardi Data Integration and Advanced Power BI Custom Reports to help run your CRE business.
 Contact us there for more details or a demo!